ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 {% endcomment %}

 {{ page.description }}
+These models show the "set" of 5 Platonic solids and their accompanying "packing pieces" which fit witin the same 3D hull.
 There are actually multiple alignments available for positioning Cubes, Octahedra, Icosahedra and Tetrahedra within the hull.
-Only one example of each solid has been selected to keep the representation as simple as possible.
-The alternatives can be found by rotating the "packing pieces" within the hull
+Only one example of each solid has been selected to keep this representation as simple as possible.
+The alternatives could be found in the physical model by rotating the "packing pieces" within the trackball hull.

  <head>
   <meta charset="utf-8">